-Description The subject property comprises a detached two storey house.
-Accommodation Ground floor: Entrance hallway, living room, sitting room, kitchen diner and bathroom.
-First floor: Internal hallway, four bedrooms and shower room with wc.
-Gross internal floor area (m2) 121sqm or thereby.
-Neighbourhood and location The subject property is located within an established residential area of similar properties lying within the town of Dunblane, which is convenient for local shopping, educational and social facilities.
-Age 1970 approximately.
+Description The subject property comprises a converted upper flat within a two storey plus attic building.
+Accommodation Ground floor: Entrance hallway.
+First floor: Internal hallway, living room, kitchen, bedroom and shower room.
+Attic floor: Further bedroom.
+Gross internal floor area (m2) 70sqm or thereby including attic conversion Neighbourhood and location The subject property is located within the centre of the Village of Doune where surrounding properties are of varied age, style and character, with both residential and commercial premises present nearby.
+All local amenities and facilities are accessible within the village.
+Age Originally built in 1850's approximately, having been altered over time.
 Weather Dry and clear after a period of similar weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimneys are of rendered brick construction with lead type flashings or similar noted where seen.
+Chimneys are of pointed stone construction with lead style flashings where seen.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space Sloping roofs were visually inspected with the aid of Trooming mendaning root space binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber framed construction having been overlaid in tiles with tiled ridge sections evident.
-Dormer projections noted to both front and rear elevations which are covered by felt flat roof coverings.
-A limited head and shoulders inspection of the roof void area was carried out via an access hatch in the hallway.
-The inspection was limited due to the presence of insulation materials and the owners stored possessions.
+The roof is of pitched timber framed construction having been overlaid in slates with metal ridge sections evident.
+The internal attic space has been converted to form further accommodation and no access could be gained to inspect any of the roof line timbers behind.
+The external inspection of the roof covering was restricted due to sight lines afforded from surrounding ground level.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Mixture of cast iron and PVC rainwater fittings noted.
+Cast iron rainwater fittings.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction having been roughcast externally, with decorative timber clad sections evident.
+The main walls are of traditional solid stone construction having been pointed externally.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows throughout are predominantly of a replacement uPVC double glazed style, with timber velux units evident at attic floor level.
+The main access door is of a PVC type.
+External decorations Visually inspected.
+1 Painted external decorations where applicable.